-Past operations at the Laboratory have resulted in environmental contamination dating back to the early 1940s when it was Camp Upton.
-As a result, BNL was added to the federal Comprehensive Environmental Response, Compensation and Liability Act (CERCLA) National Priorities List of contaminated sites in 1989.
-One of 27 such sites on Long Island identified for priority cleanup, BNL has made significant progress toward improving environmental operations and remediating past contamination.
-DOE continues to fund cleanup projects and will until such time that the Laboratory is restored and removed from the National Priorities List.
+Camp Upton have resulted in localized environmental contamination.
+As a result, the Laboratory was added to the federal Comprehensive Environmental Response, Compensation and Liability Act (CERCLA) National Priorities List of contaminated sites in 1989.
+One of 27 sites on Long Island identified for priority cleanup, BNL has made significant progress toward improving environmental operations and remediating past contamination.
+DOE will continue to fund cleanup projects until the Laboratory is restored and removed from the National Priorities List.
+Major accomplishments in cleanup activities at BNL are discussed further throughout this report.